-Benefits of 12-Step Integration
+Benefits of 12-Step Integration During Intensive Outpatient Treatment

 It’s not that some people have willpower and some don’t.
 It’s that some people are ready to change and others are not.

 SOBA College Recovery has strong ties to the local recovery community.
 Several SOBA College Recovery Alumni are now full-time students and attend local meetings.
 They are fantastic role models for the current SOBA College Recovery clients.
 Once a week, SOBA College Recovery hosts an evening, non-denominational 12-step meeting where we acknowledge recovery milestones with celebration and share our experiences of strength and hope.
 As clients progress, they become more independent and start going to meetings on their own and begin developing their own network of people they rely on for guidance, strength, support, and experience.
 This is part of our drug rehabs New Jersey substance abuse program.